andreasjacobsen93/nextcloud-paper/README.md

 # Paper
 A NextCloud app that turns web content into easily readable and simplified articles.
 (Instapaper clone)

 Note: This is pre-alpha.
 Nothing is working.
+Help is appreciated.

 ##